PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 }
 ```

-Controller function for GET method in API route -
+The controller function for the GET method in the API route handles GET requests. -

 ```js
 /* GET Infinite Scroll Pagination all Doodles */